 The Worst Time to Visit Belize?

 If the middle of winter is the best time to visit Belize, then you might think the middle of summer would be the worst time.
 Comparatively speaking, it may be, but that’s much like saying that milk chocolate is the worst chocolate.
 That is, it’s still darn good!
+(Note: Belizean dark chocolate may be our fave ever!)
 So, dismiss the idea that the low season is a bad time to be in Belize.
 In fact, we think it might really be the best time to go.
 Read on, and see if you don’t agree.